Dreaming of your first trip to Hawaii? Let me show you exactly how to plan a trip to Hawaii like a pro!

 Molokai is a great island for people who have already visited Hawaii and are now looking for a more remote island.

-The top thing to do on Molokai is visit the Kalaupapa National Historic Park, which used to be the leper colony.
+The top thing to do on Molokai island is visit the Kalaupapa National Historic Park, which used to be the leper colony.

 Lanai is another quiet island that’s great for people who want to visit a different Hawaiian island.